-Sheila Martin (MA & Dipl UKCP Accredited Counsellor & Psychotherapist)
+(MA & Dipl UKCP Accredited Counsellor & Psychotherapist)

-With a private practice spanning 20 years, I work with individuals, couples and children in facilitating, exploring and working through a diverse range of issues eg: depression, anxiety, anger, relationship and separation issues, drug and alcohol issues, eating disorders, as well as individual and cultural identity issues.
+With a private practice spanning over 20 years, I work with individuals, couples and families in facilitating, exploring and working through a diverse range of issues eg: depression, anxiety, anger, relationship and separation issues, drug and alcohol issues, eating disorders, as well as individual and cultural identity issues.
 I also have a depth of experience in working with individuals dealing with loss, bereavement and unresolved childhood issues, including childhood abuse, trauma and a wide and cross variety of mental health issues.

 My practice is located in Hillingdon, Uxbridge, Middlesex, which has excellent links to road, tube, rail and bus networks.

 1. Masters, Counselling & Psychotherapy (Transpersonal / Integrative)

 2. Diploma, Counselling & Psychotherapy (Transpersonal / Integrative)

 3. Accredited by Relate as a Couples Counsellor

 My in-depth experience, skills and areas of expertise include working with:

 - Low Self-esteem & low confidence

 - Marital & Relationship issues